-Recently, the ICB (a professional bookkeepers association), has asked its 5,000 members to learn more about Business Funding Guide, provided by the ScotPac and Australian Small Business and Family Enterprise Ombudsman (ASBFEO), so their bookkeepers are best positioned to present reasonable funding alternatives from the beginning.
+Recently, the ICB (a professional bookkeepers association), has asked its 5,000 members to learn more about Business Funding Guide, provided by the ScotPac and Australian Small Business and Family Enterprise Ombudsman (ASBFEO).
+This will help the bookkeepers to be best positioned to present reasonable funding alternatives from the beginning.

 Bookkeepers will do more research

 Bookkeepers should create processes to assemble data like knowledge from partners (particularly top clients), financial trends, insights from social media, and industry oversights.

-The financial planning and analysis (FP&A) group of your bookkeeping firm must utilize every resource to give a solid projection on both income and costs.
+The financial planning and analysis (FP&A) group of your bookkeeping firm must utilise every resource to give a solid projection on both income and costs.

-Organizations should assign the best and most experienced individuals to build up these financial forecasts.
+Organisations should assign the best and most experienced individuals to build up these financial projections.

 “Getting funding in place, before you urgently need it, can be the difference between success or failure for a business.
 With so many SMEs coming off JobKeeper relief, bookkeepers are in a crucial position to be able to help their clients.”

 The quick effect of COVID-19 on worldwide economies has underlined the significance of a strong and economical operational model.

-It becomes the duty of a bookkeeper to understand and mitigate risks.
+It becomes the duty of a bookkeeper to understand and reduce risks.

-Security has always been a major concern but post-covid, bookkeepers have to become more aware of their security compliance.
+Security has always remained a major concern.
+However, post-COVID, bookkeepers have to become more aware of their security compliance.

 As the government introduced multiple measures, the risk of fraudulent activities has also increased.

-There is more intricacy because the extension of digitalisation causes significantly more strain on our financial framework to keep up compliance with continually evolving guidelines.
+There is more intricacy because of the extension of digitalisation.
+It leaves more strain on our financial framework to stay compliant with the evolving guidelines.

 Bookkeepers have a key role to play in getting their clients ready for action like never before.

-Outbooks is one such bookkeeping services providing agency that has been helping its clients to adapt to the changes brought by this pandemic.
-Get in touch with our experts to get the best advice possible.
+Outbooks is one such bookkeeping services providing agency that helps its clients to adapt to the changes brought by the COVID pandemic.
+Get in touch with our experts to get the best advice possible to steer your business.